ErrorCraft/FunctionAnalyser/README.md

 | Sort type | How to sort the commands in the report.
 The possible options are "Times used", "Alphabetical", and "Command length". |

 You can also export the results to a text file with the "Export Data" button.

+# FAQ
+**"I get a message saying I have to install .NET, what do I do?"**
+Go to [this](https://dotnet.microsoft.com/download/dotnet-core/5.0/runtime/?utm_source=getdotnetcore&utm_medium=referral) page and select the correct version from "Run desktop apps".
+The reason people get this message might be because .NET 5 is fairly new.
+(November 2020)